EndPointCorp/end-point-blog/2021/08/full-text-search-xapian.md

 to build and has virtually no maintenance overhead.

-Its main feature is that it’s not a stand-alone application, like Solr or Elastic Search, but instead it’s a library written in C++ which has bindings for all the major languages (as advertised on its [homepage](https://xapian.org/)).
+Its main feature is that it’s not a stand-alone application, like Solr or Elasticsearch, but instead it’s a library written in C++ which has bindings for all the major languages (as advertised on its [homepage](https://xapian.org/)).
 It has also great [documentation](https://github.com/xapian/xapian-docsprint).